dymodi/dymodi.github.io/Blog/MLfolds/basics/Loss-Functions.md

 ---
-layout: post
+layout: single
-title: Loss Functions
+title: "Loss Functions"
+permalink: /blog/MLfolds/basics/Loss-Functions/
+classes: wide
+author_profile: true
+use_math: true
-date: Jan 13, 2018
+date: 18/1/13
-author: Yi DING
 ---

 In this post, I will summarize some common loss functions in machine learning.
 Some of the definitions come from Professor Liang in the lecture note of CS221 at Stanford.